Causal Inference in Recommender Systems: A Survey and Future Directions: Background

 The potential outcome framework~\cite{rubin1974estimating} is another widely-used causal inference framework besides the structural causal model~\cite{pearl2009causality}.
-It estimates the causal effect of a treatment variable on an outcome variable without requiring the causal graph.
+It estimates the causal effect of a treatment variable on an outcome variable without the need for a causal graph.

 \textbf{Potential Outcome~\cite{rubin1974estimating}.} Given the treatment variable $T$ and the outcome variable $Y$, the potential outcome $Y_{t}^{i}$ denotes the value of $Y$ under the treatment $T=t$ for individual $i$.
-In the factual world, we can only observe a potential outcome of $Y$ under one treatment for each individual.
+In the factual world, we can only observe the potential outcome of $Y$ under one treatment for each individual.